SCECcode/sfcvm/README.md

 USGS San Francisco Bay region 3D seismic velocity model v21.1

+The USGS San Francisco Bay Region three-dimensional (3D) seismic velocity model includes a detailed domain covering the greater San Francisco Bay urban region and a regional domain at a coarser resolution covering a larger region.
+Version 21.1 updates only the detailed domain with adjustments to the elastic properties east and north of the San Francisco Bay.
+There are no changes to the underlying 3D geologic model or the regional domain seismic velocity model.
+Version 21.1 of the detailed domain fits seamlessly inside version 21.0 of the regional domain without any jumps in elastic properties across the boundary between the two domains.
+The model was constructed by assigning elastic properties (density, Vp, Vs, Qp, and Qs) to grids of points based on the geologic unit and depth from the ground surface.

+Aagaard, B.T., and Hirakawa, E.T., 2021, San Francisco Bay region 3D seismic velocity model v21.1: U.S. Geological Survey data release, https://doi.org/10.5066/P9TRDCHE

 ## Installation

 This package is intended to be installed as part of the UCVM framework,